Karl Wirtz: Education

 From 1929 to 1934, Wirtz studied physics, chemistry, and mathematics at the University of Bonn, the Albert Ludwigs University of Freiburg, and the University of Breslau.
 He received his doctorate in 1934 under C. Schäfer.
 From 1935 to 1937, he was a teaching assistant to Carl-Friedrich Bonhoeffer at the University of Leipzig.
 During this period, he became a member of the Nationalsozialistischer Lehrerbund (NSLB, National Socialist Teachers League), but not the Nationalsozialistische Deutsche Arbeiterpartei (NSDAP, National Socialist German Workers Party).

 Some of the more established scientists, such as Max von Laue, could demonstrate more autonomy than the younger and less established scientists.
 This was, in part, due to political organizations, such as the Nationalsozialistischer Deutscher Dozentenbund (NSDDB, National Socialist German University Lecturers League), whose district leaders had a decisive role in the acceptance of an Habilitationsschrift, which was a prerequisite to attaining the rank of Privatdozent necessary to becoming a university lecturer.
 Hence joining such organizations became a tactical career consideration.
-In 1938, he completed his Habilitation at the Humboldt University of Berlin with a Habilitationsshrift on the electrochemical foundations of electrolytic heavy water production.
+In 1938, he completed his Habilitation at the Humboldt University of Berlin with a Habilitationsschrift on the electrochemical foundations of electrolytic heavy water production.